Agriotes sputator: Description

-The adult common click beetle has a length of between 6 and 9 mm and a width of between 1.8 and 2.8 mm.
-The head and pronotum are bluntly pointed and the antennae are as long as the total length of the head and pronotum.
-The front edge of the pronotum is brownish ginger, and the whole pronotum is covered by fine puncture marks.
-The abdomen is brownish black, the wing covers reddish brown tinged with yellow, and the antennae and legs are pale reddish brown.
-The pronotum and wing covers are covered in dense, short greyish hairs.
-The larva is known as a wireworm and lives in the soil.
-It is yellow, slender, stiff and leathery, and grows to a length of about 20 mm.
-The centre of the mandible has a small tooth for gnawing.
+The adult beetle of Agriotes sputator has a length of between 6 and 9 mm and a width of between 1.8 and 2.8 mm.
+The head and pronotum are bluntly pointed.
+The antennae are as long as the total length of the head and pronotum and the second antennal segment is slightly longer than the third segment.
+Typically, the pronotum is longer than wide in males and as long as wide in females.
+The body is covered in dense, short greyish hairs and the pronotum has fine puncture marks.